dotnet/runtime/src/clr/Documentation/design-docs/first-class-structs.md

 * [\#3144 Avoid marking tmp as DoNotEnregister in tmp=GT_CALL() where call returns a enregisterable struct in two return registers](https://github.com/dotnet/coreclr/issues/3144)
   * This issue could be addressed without First Class Structs.
-However, it will be easier with struct assignments that are normalized as regular assignments, and should be done along with the streamlining of the handling of ABI-specific struct passing and return values.
+However, it should be done along with the streamlining of the handling of ABI-specific struct passing and return values.